-Funding for the Centre for Innovation, including for the Graduate Fellowship Program, is provided by the federal government (Health Canada) and the provincial and territorial ministries of health.
+Funding for Canadian Blood Services, including for the Graduate Fellowship Program, is provided by the federal government (Health Canada) and the provincial and territorial ministries of health.
 Should Canadian Blood Services funding levels become unavailable or are decreased due to unforeseen circumstances, Canadian Blood Services reserves the right to reduce, defer or cancel funding of Graduate Fellowships received through this funding opportunity.